-Mental retardation from hypothyroidism can be prevented if the problem is diagnosed and treated early.
+Mental retardation from congenital hypothyroidism can be prevented if the problem is diagnosed and treated early.
 This is one of the reasons that newborn screening tests are so important.

 The thyroid gland produces hormones that influence many states and functions of the body, including energy, temperature, metabolism, growth, and intelligence.